 On April 23, 2010, Arizona Gov. Jan Brewer signed into law Senate Bill 1070 aimed at preventing illegal immigration that has significantly affected the Mexico-bordering state over many decades.
-The new law, entitled Support Our Law Enforcement and Safe Neighborhoods Act, would require law enforcement officials to enforce existing federal immigration laws in the state by checking the immigration status of a person they have "reasonable suspicion" of being in the U.S. illegally.
-An immigrant found without proper documentation would be charged with a misdemeanor.
+The law, entitled Support Our Law Enforcement and Safe Neighborhoods Act, would require law enforcement officials to enforce existing federal immigration laws in the state by checking the immigration status of a person they have "reasonable suspicion" of being in the U.S. illegally.
+But a U.S. Supreme Court ruling in 2012 and a settlement with plaintiffs in 2016 have collectively gutted the law.

-Below is a general overview of some of the legal implications and impact that may arise.
+Below is a general overview of some of the legal implications of this law and its current status after being challenged in the courts.

 National, State, and Local Reaction

 The signing of Arizona's new law sparked an ongoing national debate from both opponents and supporters of the law over its legality.
-Opponents claim the new law is unconstitutional under civil rights laws, and believe it would lead to racial profiling and harassment of Hispanics and other Spanish-speaking residents of the state.
-President Barack Obama took an early stance against the new Arizona immigration law by calling it "misguided" and claiming it has "the potential of violating the rights of innocent American citizens and legal residents, making them subject to possible stops or questioning, because of what they look like or how they sound."
+Opponents claimed the law was unconstitutional under civil rights laws, believing it would lead to racial profiling and harassment of Hispanics and other Spanish-speaking residents in the state.
+Then-President Barack Obama took an early stance against the new Arizona immigration law by calling it "misguided" and claiming it has "the potential of violating the rights of innocent American citizens and legal residents, making them subject to possible stops or questioning, because of what they look like or how they sound."

-Supporters of the measure claim the law simply enforces what the federal government requires it to do and argues that the law's overall purpose is to keep neighborhoods and communities safe in a state heavily affected with illegal immigration, drug smuggling and human trafficking.
-Moreover, some say the law is needed to help lead the charge for immigration reform.
+Supporters of the measure claimed the law simply enforces what the federal government requires it to do and argues that the law's overall purpose is to keep neighborhoods and communities safe in a state heavily affected with illegal immigration, drug smuggling and human trafficking.
+Moreover, some say the law was needed to help lead the charge for immigration reform.

 The Supremacy Clause

 Under the doctrine of preemption, the Supremacy Clause of the United States Constitution (Article VI, Section 2) stands for the principle that federal law "preempts" (or trumps) state law in matters arising out of federal law.
-Because immigration laws and policy are federal in nature, the Arizona immigration law is being challenged on the grounds that it overstepped its exercise of power under the U.S. constitution.
-The U.S. Justice Department filed a lawsuit against Arizona in early July of 2010, arguing that immigration law is the domain of federal, not state, law.
+Because immigration laws and policy are federal in nature, the Arizona immigration law was challenged as violating the Supremacy Clause.
+The U.S. 9th Circuit Court of Appeals upheld a lower federal court's injunction of the law, kicking the matter up the U.S. Supreme Court.

 By definition, racial profiling is the use of race or nationality to identify a person as a suspect or potential suspect.
 Because the new law would allow police to arrest people they suspect of being in Arizona illegally, opponents believe it would unfairly lead to racial profiling among a large percentage of residents or visitors within the state.